 Click here to make your gift!

-When the Ocean Pavilion opens this summer, a slice of downtown Seattle will transform into a tropical reef ecosystem, bringing our community face-to-face with thousands of amazing plants and animals: Indo-Pacific leopard sharks, spotted eagle rays, schooling fish, colorful corals, mighty mangroves and so much more.
+When the Ocean Pavilion opens on August 29, a slice of downtown Seattle will transform into a tropical reef ecosystem, bringing our community face-to-face with thousands of amazing plants and animals: Indo-Pacific leopard sharks, spotted eagle rays, schooling fish, colorful corals, mighty mangroves and so much more.
 Through signage and interactive displays, Aquarium guests of all ages will discover the many ways they can make a difference for ocean health.

 Your gift will help complete the new Ocean Pavilion—and that’s just the beginning.
 You’ll also be helping to advance the Seattle Aquarium’s conservation mission and making a positive impact on ocean health, now and for generations to come.